AlexShyshkov/CalculatorVueJS/README.md

 ----------------------------------------
 Built with
 ----------------------------------------
 Sublime text - text editor for code, markup.
 Running in the MS Windows enviroment.
+Application using Vue.js version 2.6.10.
+Framework loading by CDN-link https://unpkg.com/vue@2.6.10

 ----------------------------------------